FL Studio: Editions

 FL Studio comes in several editions with different levels of functionality.
-The free trial version includes all of the program's features, all plugins, and allows users to render project audio to WAV, MIDI, MP3, and OGG.
+The free trial version includes all of the program's features, all plugins, and allows users to render project audio to WAV, MIDI, MP3, FLAC and OGG.
 Projects saved while in demo mode, however, can only be opened once FL Studio and its plugins have been registered.
-Also, instrument presets cannot be saved and the audio output of some instruments will cut out momentarily every few minutes until the program and its plugins have been registered.
+Also, instrument presets cannot be saved and the audio output of some instruments is cut out momentarily every few minutes until the program and its plugins have been registered.

 Fruity Edition

-The Fruity Edition allows users to access the playlist, piano roll, and event automation features, which allow for complex and lengthy arranging and sequencing.
+The Fruity Edition allows users to access the playlist, piano roll, and event automation features, which allow complex and lengthy arranging and sequencing.
 There is also VST/ReWire support so that FL Studio can be an instrument in other hosts such as Cubase, Sonic Solutions, and Logic.
-As of version 20.8.3, this edition includes 82 instruments and effects; it does not support audio recording and the use of audio clips.
+As of version 21.0.3, this edition includes 84 instruments and effects; it does not support audio recording and the use of audio clips.

 Producer Edition

 The Producer Edition includes all of the features of the Fruity Edition, as well as full audio recording for internal and external audio and post-production tools.
-It allows for hand-drawing point and curve based splines (referred to as "automation clips").
+It allows hand-drawing point and curve based splines (referred to as "automation clips").
 Plugins include Edison, Slicex (loop slicer and re-arranger), Sytrus, Maximus, Vocodex and Synthmaker.
-It also allows for waveform viewing of audio clips and the ability to add cue points.
+It also allows waveform viewing of audio clips and the ability to add cue points.

 Signature Bundle

-This edition includes the Producer Edition as well as a series of plugins such as the Fruity Video Player, DirectWave Sampler, Harmless, NewTone, Pitcher, Gross Beat and the Hardcore Guitar Effects Suite.
+This edition includes the Producer Edition plus a series of plugins such as the Fruity Video Player, DirectWave Sampler, Harmless, NewTone, Pitcher, Gross Beat, and the Hardcore Guitar Effects Suite.

 All Plugins Edition

-The All Plugins Edition includes the Signature Bundle along with extra plugins, particularly synthesizers.
+The All Plugins Edition includes the Signature Bundle and extra plugins, particularly synthesizers.

-Mobile
+FL Studio Mobile

 On June 21, 2011, Image-Line released FL Studio Mobile for iOS and in April 2013 for Android.
-Both support the ability to create multi-track projects on mobile devices including iPod Touches, iPhones, iPads, Android 2.3.3 and higher smartphones and tablets.
+Both support the ability to create multi-track projects on mobile devices including iPod Touches, iPhones, iPads, Android 2.3.3, and higher smartphones and tablets.

-Groove

-On September 2, 2013, a new standalone app for Windows 8 was released.
-It is a Groovebox-style application optimised for touch-based music creation.
+Groove/GMM

+Groove, a standalone Groovebox-style application optimized for touch-based music creation, was released for the Windows 8 store on September 2, 2013, as FL Studio Groove.
+It was later released on mobile devices as Groove Machine Mobile and temporarily available as a plugin in FL Studio.
+As of now, it is no longer available for purchase.

+FL Cloud

+FL Cloud is a sub-brand launched by Image Line on October 26, 2023, encompassing online products and services for music production, with tools for mastering, music distribution, and accessing a curated selection of audio samples.
+Its features include: